 - Do not use a straw.

-- Avoid eating foods that become easily lodged in the gums such as popcorn and nuts for at least 3-4 days.
+- Avoid eating foods that become easily lodged in the gums such as popcorn and nuts for at least a week.

 - Do not consume hot beverages or foods as the heat may dislodge the blood clot